 It was a rainy Saturday.
 The storm is approaching northern Mindanao.
 And yet, here we are, braving the rains and continued with our tour.
 This time, going to the mountains of Bukidnon.
-Our destination is the Dinahilayan Forest Park, which is famous 850-meter dual zip-line.
-It used to be longest in the country 2 or 3 years ago.
+Our destination is the Dinahilayan Forest Park, which is famous for its 850-meter dual zip-line.
+It used to be the longest in the country 2 or 3 years ago.

 Bukidnon is known for its vast pineapple plantations.
 Most of its fields in the valleys are planted with the fruit for Del Monte.
 I hear that huge plantations are company-owned while some are owned and planted by contract-growers for this same company.

 It was a rainy drive.
 The vision was quite hazy.
 But I can still see the silhouette of the vast pineapple plantation as we drive.
 It was about 2 hours, initially uphill drive from Cagayan de Oro City.
 Maybe if it was not raining, it would been just an hour-and-a-half.
 Half of the road to the Dinahilayan Forest Park is smooth, maybe the next 40% of the way had asphalt with some potholes, and another 3-4km of rough road.

 When we reached the park, it was really drenched in rain.
 The views were hazy and blurry.
 We can’t take good photo shots of the resort, even as a backdrop for us family.
 [See photos below].